Creative Variations for the 6-Day Kid Blanket

 The Ridgy Didge

 Adding texture to 6-Day Blankets can be done in a variety of ways, but the Ridgy Didge stripe technique uses post stitches to create a textured ridge that can be highlighted with an accompanying color change.
-The 6-Day Ridgy Didge Baby Blanket uses this technique.
+This technique originated with Stephanie K. Pundt-Werner, Erin Iske, and Dianne Kagay and others in the 6-Day Crochet Community.
+The 6-Day Ridgy Didge Blanket and 6-Day Ridgy Didge Baby Blanket uses this technique.

 Tranquility Stripe

-The tranquility stripe is a drama free 6-Day Kid Blanket version.
+The tranquility stripe is a drama-free 6-Day Kid Blanket version.
 It consists of the same rows of stitches without the chevron.
 Talk about easy!
-The 6-Day Retro Rainbow Baby Blanket is done up in Tranquility Stripe.
+The 6-Day Retro Rainbow Blanket, The 6-Day Retro Rainbow Baby Blanket, and 6-Day Corner to Corner Tranquility Stripe Blanket are some blankets that use this stripe.

 Self-Striping Cake Yarn – Let it Flow

 Self-striping yarn like Caron Cakes, Bernat Pop, Lion Brand Mandala are perfect for the 6-Day Kid Blanket.
-Sometimes I think cake yarn was made for the 6-Day!
+Cake yarn was made for 6-Day Crochet!

 This pattern hides mid-row color changes for crocheters who want to just “let it flow” – meaning they let the yarn change colors at will and let the color changes happen wherever.
 Others want a little more control so they control the color changes so that they fall on the ends of the rows.
 To each his own!